 - Treat each reported incident fairly and equitably.

-- The Committee will appoint three club officers to a complaints panel to handle the complaint.
+- The MC will appoint three club officers to a complaints panel to handle the complaint.

-- Within 14 days, the panel will contact the complainant and the person about whom the complaint has been made to acknowledge receipt of the complaint, to outline the complaints process and to notify all parties of the appointed panel members.
+- The panel will contact the complainant and the person about whom the complaint has been made to acknowledge receipt of the complaint, to outline the complaints process and to notify all parties of the appointed panel members.

-- The panel will seek statements from all parties to the complaint, any witnesses named in the original complaint and any other persons as the committee feels is appropriate, with the aim of discovering the facts surrounding the complaint.
-All parties to the complaint will be given equal right to be heard.
+- The panel will seek statements as it feels appropriate, with the aim of discovering the facts surrounding the complaint.
+All parties to the complaint will be given equal right to participate.

 - Issue a verbal warning as to future conduct.